3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 ## Deploying to Heroku for the first time.
 Now that we have a working API, let's get up and running on Heroku.
 1. Run `heroku create YOUR_APP_NAME` to generate a new Heroku app.

+> WARNING!!!
+Be sure to replace "YOUR_APP_NAME" above with the project name from your `package.json`.

 2. Define custom buildpacks for Heroku.
 This will tell your application that we need both Ruby and Node in order to get our application to work.
 ```
 heroku buildpacks:add --index 1 heroku/ruby